fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleAdministrativeInfo](#bundleadministrativeinfo)

-#### Licence
+#### License
-**Description:** The Licence component contains information about the licence under which the resource is available.
+**Description:** The License component contains information about the license under which the resource is available.

 	Number of occurrences:		1-unbounded

 [Back to Top](#blam-bundle-repository) | [Back to BundleAdministrativeInfo](#bundleadministrativeinfo)

-#### LicenceName
+#### LicenseName
-**Description:** &#x1F4CC; The LicenceName element should provide the complete human readable name of a licence and include version information if applicable.
+**Description:** &#x1F4CC; The LicenseName element should provide the complete human readable name of a license and include version information if applicable.

 	Discovery:					searchable, browsing facet
 	Display:					page